All Episodes

 That's it.

-That then would say, you know, the media, then it's sort of like everyone in the media that did the tinfoil hat conspiracy theory, Russia Trump campaign, Trump transition team conspiracy theory will have been proven wrong.
+That then would say, you know, the media, then it's sort of like everyone in the media that did the tinfoil hat conspiracy theory, Russia Trump campaign, Trump transition team conspiracy theory, will have been proven wrong.

 And that, you know, when I listen to Julian Assange in his own voice, and I know some of you say, Hannity, why do you trust Julian?

-He's never been wrong in eleven years.
+He's never been wrong in 11 years.

-And you gotta give WikiLeaks credit.
+And you got to give WikiLeaks credit.

 I also think I have a better understanding of him having met him and interviewed him as often as I have.